KemoPanzah/decore_Page_Old/readme/getstarted.rst

       firstname = CharField(verbose_name='First Name')
       lastname = CharField(verbose_name='Last Name')

-Note: In the example shown here, we import, from the **uniform library**, the Conform_model class and extend it with the firstname and lastname fields.The models in **decore Base** are based on the great Peewee ORM.
+Note: In the example shown here, we import the Conform_model class from the **uniform library** and extend it with the First Name and Last Name fields.The models in **decore Base** are based on the great Peewee ORM.
 To learn more about Peewee, visit `Peewee ORM <http://docs.peewee-orm.com/en/latest/>`_.

-Warning: When importing please note that we import everything (*) from the conform_model namespace to get the field classes as well.
+Warning: When importing, note that we import everything (*) from the conform_model namespace to get the field classes as well.

 Base
 ----

-These base classes serve the decore application as a carrier element for the view components, maintain the data model and are thus also considered the data source for evaluation in the **decore Front** web application.
+The base classes serve the decore application as a carrier element for the view components, maintain the data model and are thus also considered the data source for evaluation in the dashboard frontend.

-Now we need to create a new Python module containing a base class, for example: **first_base.py**, in the **bases** directory in our project root directory.
+Now we need to create a new Python module containing, for example, a base class: **first_base.py**, in the **bases** directory in our project root directory.
 The **bases** directory was co-created by the ``python app.py --prepare`` command executed earlier.

 .. code-block:: python